Saivalini/Portfolio/README.txt

-# Created a quick webiste to show GA4 & GTM tracking for a part-time work opportunity
+# Created a quick website to show GA4 & GTM tracking for a part-time work opportunity
 # Website Template Credits:

         Template: Prologue by HTML5 UP